LibreCAD/docs/guides/completion.rst

 Completing and Printing
 =======================

-Completed drawings are normally printed to scale and include a border and title block, although printing without regard for scale or a border can be useful for sketches, drafts, exporting to CNC software, exporting a bitmapped image, and so on.
-LibreCAD also has the ability to print drawings across several pages using *tiled printing*, allowing a drawing to be printed on smaller paper and assembled into a larger format.
+Completed drawings are normally printed to scale and include a border and title block, although drawings without a border can be useful for sketches, drafts, exporting to CNC software, exporting a bitmapped image, and so on.
+LibreCAD also has the ability to print drawings across several pages using tiled printing, allowing a drawing to be printed on smaller paper and assembled into a large format print.

-Preparing a drawing and making it ready for printing includes a few steps:
+Completing a drawing and making it ready for printing includes a few steps:

     - Finalizing the page size and drawing scale,
-    - Adjusting the dimensions, and
+    - adjusting the dimensions and spacing, and
     - adding page border and title block as required.

 .. admonition:: Tip - Using Border and Title Blocks